 The initiative to see projects through to completion.

 Demonstrated interest in social justice and legal issues.

 Familiarity with civil liberties issues related to reproductive freedom is desirable; commitment to these issues is essential.

 HOW TO APPLY

-Applicants should send a cover letter explaining their interest in the internship, a resume, three references, an official or unofficial transcript, and a legal writing sample, no more than 10 pages in length, by email to hrjobsCFD@aclu.org- reference [CFD Summer 2013 Legal Internship/FEM] in the subject line.
+Applicants should send a cover letter, a resume, the names and telephone numbers of three references, an official or unofficial transcript, and a legal writing sample, preferably no more than 10 pages in length, by email to hrjobsRFP@aclu.org reference [RFP Summer 2013 Legal Internship/FEM] in the subject line.
 Please note that this is not the general ACLU applicant email address.
-This email address is specific to Center for Democracy postings.
+This email address is specific to Reproductive Freedom Project postings.
 In order to ensure your application is received please make certain it is sent to the correct e-mail address.
 You can expect to receive an automatic response that acknowledges the submission of application materials.

 Law Student Intern Program